-- The Council sends details of prospective nominees to the Registered Provider or Local Authority, advising of the priority order. - To minimise delays multiple viewings may be carried out.
-Applicants are required to take proof of identity to the viewing. - Subject to their own affordability checks and verification processes, the Registered Provider or Local Authority will offer the applicant with the highest priority the option to accept the property. - If the applicant chooses to refuse the property, the Council will note the reasons for refusal and the Registered Provider will offer the tenancy to the next person on the priority list, and so on.
+- The Council sends details of prospective nominees to the Registered Provider, advising of the priority order. - To minimise delays multiple viewings may be carried out.
+Applicants are required to take proof of identity to the viewing. - Subject to their own affordability checks and verification processes, the Registered Provider will offer the applicant with the highest priority the option to accept the property - If the applicant chooses to refuse the property, the Council will note the reasons for refusal and the Registered Provider will offer the tenancy to the next person on the priority list, and so on.